i13e/i13e/README.md

 I'm a software developer with experience in Python, Typescript, React, and NodeJS.
 I'm passionate about writing high-quality, maintainable code and learning new technologies.

-Outside of programming, I enjoy hiking, reading, and playing chess.
+Outside of programming, I enjoy exploring scenic trails in Prospect Park, playing speed chess, and savoring the art of crafting authentic Italian cuisine.

 #### Skills